Table of Contents[Hide][Show]

 Seasonal allergies are ultimately the uncomfortable result of a very confused immune system.

-The protein coat on each grain of pollen is what causes the allergic reaction, and in some people, it can be extremely violent with the body mounting the same type of response as if it were being invaded by pathogenic bacteria or a deadly virus.
+The protein coat on each grain of pollen is what causes the allergic reaction.
+In some people, it can be extremely violent with the body mounting the same type of response as if it were being invaded by pathogenic bacteria or a deadly virus.

 Are Pollen Counts Really Increasing?